HelloJohnito/Dodgey-Bird/docs/README.md

-## Flappy Bird
+## Dodgey Bird

 ### Background

-JavaScript game inspired by the original **Flappy Bird**.
-Flappy Bird is an one player game where the player controls the vertical movement of the bird with the space key.
-The objective of the game is to pass through as many green pipes as you can without hitting them.
-The player loses when he or she hits the green pipes or falls down to the ground.
+Dodgey Bird is a JavaScript game inspired by the original **Flappy Bird**.
+Dodgey Bird is an one player game where the player controls the vertical movement of the bird with the space key.
+The objective of the game is to dodge all the enemy birds that are headed to you.
+The player loses when he or she gets hits by the enemy birds.

 ### Functionality & MVP